Sparrow-33/Sparrow-33/README.md

 - 👋 Hi, I’m @Sparrow-33
 - 👀 I’m interested in web dev, Cyber security and AI also AWS,is it too much ?? hahahaaa
-- 🌱 I’m currently learning HTML/CSS javascript (framworke) as a beguinning
+- 🌱 I’m currently learning HTML/CSS ,javascript  as a beguinning
-- 💞️ I’m looking to collaborate on some website or anything else,but I need to accomplish my goals first
 - 📫 How to reach me - Facebook : haytham.elhaoudi.3
                       -linkedin : https://www.linkedin.com/in/haytham-el-haoudi-a020811b7
                       -Email     : elhaoudihaytham2001@gmail.com